algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 #### Candidate Side:

 Upon logging into the application, candidates are presented with a list of different companies that may match their skills and preferences.
 Candidates then review the anonymized profiles of these companies, focusing on the soft skills and job requirements they demand.
 For each company, candidates have the option to either tick or cross it based on their interest and compatibility.
-They can explore more about the company and its job offers by clicking on the respective profiles.
+They can explore more about the company and its job offers by clicking on their respective profiles.

 "placeholder image mockup"